Maps (2D)

 Expand

-An API key can be used to authorize access to ArcGIS Online services and resources from your app, as well as to monitor access to those services.
-You can use a single API key for all requests made by your app, or assign individual keys for classes that expose an API key property.
-Refer to API keys in the security and authentication topic for details.
+An access token, provided by an API Key credential, can be used to authorize access to ArcGIS Online services and resources from your app, as well as to monitor access to those services.
+You can use a single access token for all requests made by your app, or assign individual access tokens for any classes that implements

 Tutorials